INDICATIONS FOR MIRENA

-Mirena (levonorgestrel-releasing intrauterine system) is a hormone-releasing system placed in your uterus to prevent pregnancy for as long as you want for up to 5 years.
-Mirena also treats heavy periods in women who choose intrauterine contraception.
+Mirena® (levonorgestrel-releasing intrauterine system) is a hormone-releasing IUD that prevents pregnancy for up to 8 years.
+Mirena also treats heavy periods for up to 5 years in women who choose intrauterine contraception.

-• Don’t use Mirena if you have a pelvic infection, get infections easily or have certain cancers.
-Less than 1% of users get a serious infection called pelvic inflammatory disease.
-If you have persistent pelvic or abdominal pain, see your healthcare provider.
+- If you have a pelvic or genital infection, get infections easily, or have certain cancers, don't use Mirena.
+Less than 1% of users get a serious pelvic infection called pelvic inflammatory disease (PID).

-• Although uncommon, pregnancy while using Mirena can be life threatening and may result in loss of pregnancy or fertility.
+Pregnancy while using Mirena is uncommon but can be life threatening and may result in loss of pregnancy or fertility.

 - Ovarian cysts may occur but usually disappear.

-- Bleeding and spotting may increase in the first few months and continue to be irregular.
-Periods over time may become shorter, lighter or even stop.
+- Bleeding and spotting may increase in the first 3 to 6 months and remain irregular.
+Periods over time usually become shorter, lighter, or may stop.

-Mirena does not protect against HIV or STDs.
+Mirena does not protect against HIV or STIs.